 HUF may not stay an American brand for long — Tadashi Saito’s Tsi Holdings announced plans to purchase a 90% stake in the skate brand’s Japanese business for an estimated $63 million USD.
 The Japanese investment firm owns stakes in a variety of domestic and international companies, with a focus on clothing labels.

-Tsi looks to add HUF to its already extensive apparel lineup — the firm owns stakes in companies that manage brands like Margaret Howell, Stussy and retailer nano universe.
-Tsi-owned JACK INC owns the Japanese Stussy license and has been acting as a Japanese distributor for HUF; now Tsi is looking to acquire most of the brand for itself.
+Tsi looks to add HUF to its already extensive imported apparel lineup; the firm currently owns stakes in and operates companies that manage brands like Margaret Howell, Stüssy and retailer nano universe in Japan.
+For instance, Tsi-owned JACK INC owns the Japanese Stüssy license and has been acting as a Japanese distributor for HUF; now Tsi is looking to acquire most of the brand for itself.

 The purchase hasn’t been formally announced overseas but the news broke in Japan on November 27.

 For more on HUF, the brand recently rereleased its Dylan Rieder Driver Shoe.